What do you need to sell on Amazon?

-Beginners at eCommerce on Amazon are often unsure about what they should sell on the platform.
+Beginners in e-commerce on Amazon are often unsure about what they should sell on the platform.
 There is simply so much competition and the market is proliferated with an incredibly wide range of brands, both corporate and independent, all vying for customer’s attention.

-So if you don’t have a niche you excel at already but would like to make the most of this opportunity anyway, what do you sell?
-What’s the least risky industry to enter into?
-What generates the highest returns?
+So if you don’t have a niche you excel at already but would like to make the most of this opportunity, what do you sell?
+What’s the least risky industry to enter?
+What products generate the highest returns?

 What are the most popular and trending categories?